Azure/iotedge/test/connectivity/README.md

 The Direct Method Connectivity Test is designed to test direct method resilience against network connectivity issue.
 ##### Test Specific Component:
 	1. Direct Method (Cloud) Sender is an Azure service client that is wrapped in a container module that is deployed into a test agent.
-It is responsible for sending a "HelloWorldMethod" direct method to the Direct Method Receiver module and report the direct method status to Test Result Coordinator
+It is responsible for sending a "HelloWorldMethod" direct method to the Direct Method Receiver module and report the direct method status to Test Result Coordinator.
 	2. Direct Method Receiver is a module container that runs a module client that is deployed into a test agent.
 It is a targeted receiver of Direct Method Sender.
 It is responsible for replying to the "HelloWorldMethod" direct method and notify Test Result Coordinate if it receives a direct method.

 ##### Test Mechanism:
-	1. The Direct Method Cloud Sender invokes a test direct method to the IoT Hub
+	1. The Direct Method (Cloud) Sender invokes a test direct method to the IoT Hub.
-	2. The IoT Hub forwards the direct method to Edge Hub
+	2. The IoT Hub forwards the direct method to Edge Hub.
-	3. The Edge Hub forwards the direct method to Direct Method Receiver
+	3. The Edge Hub forwards the direct method to Direct Method Receiver.
-	4. The Direct Method Receiver notifies Test Analyzer regarding the received direct method
+	4. The Direct Method Receiver notifies Test Result Coordinator regarding the received direct method.
-	5. The Direct Method Receiver responds to Edge Hub's direct method invocation
+	5. The Direct Method Receiver responds to Edge Hub's direct method invocation.
-	6. The Edge Hub  responds to IoT Hub direct method invocation
+	6. The Edge Hub responds to IoT Hub direct method invocation.
-	7. The Direct Method Cloud Sender receives a response from IoT Hub
+	7. The Direct Method (Cloud) Sender receives a response from IoT Hub.
-	8. The Direct Method Cloud Sender notifies Test Analyzer regarding its direct method response Test Analyzer compile a report from Direct Method Cloud Sender, Direct Method Receiver, Network Controller and determine if the test case is passed or failed.
+	8. The Direct Method (Cloud) Sender notifies Test Result Coordinator regarding its direct method response.
+	9. Test Result Coordinator compiles a report from Direct Method (Cloud) Sender, Direct Method Receiver, Network Controller and determine if the test case is passed or failed.

+##### Passing Criteria:
+TBD

 #### Cloud to EdgeAgent Direct Method Test (PING)

 ![Connectivity Test Diagram](./images/ConnectivityTest_Ping_DirectMethod.png)

 ##### Test Specific Component:
 	1. Direct Method (Cloud) Sender is an Azure service client that is wrapped in a container module that is deployed into a test agent.
-It is responsible for sending a "HelloWorldMethod" direct method to the EdgeAgent module and report the direct method status to Test Result Coordinator
+It is responsible for sending a "HelloWorldMethod" direct method to the EdgeAgent module and report the direct method status to Test Result Coordinator.

 ##### Test Mechanism:
-	1. The Direct Method Cloud Sender invokes a test direct method to the IoT Hub
+	1. The Direct Method Cloud Sender invokes a test direct method to the IoT Hub.
-	2. The IoT Hub forwards the direct method to Edge Agent
+	2. The IoT Hub forwards the direct method to Edge Agent.
 	3. The Edge Agent has a pre-implemented "ping" method with a response.
-	4. The Direct Method Cloud Sender receives a response from IoT Hub
+	4. The Direct Method Cloud Sender receives a response from IoT Hub.
-	5. The Direct Method Cloud Sender notifies Test Analyzer regarding its direct method response Test Analyzer compile a report from Direct Method Cloud Sender, Direct Method Receiver, Network Controller and determine if the test case is passed or failed.
+	5. The Direct Method Cloud Sender notifies Test Result Coordinator regarding its direct method response.
+	6. Test Result Coordinator compiles a report from Direct Method Cloud Sender, Direct Method Receiver, Network Controller and determine if the test case is passed or failed.

+##### Passing Criteria:
+TBD

 #### Cloud to Device Message Test